6 Open Study/Research Award for Graduating Seniors

 Foreign Language Proficiency

-At least two years of college-level study is required prior to commencing the grant.
+At least two years of college-level study, or equivalent, is required prior to commencing the grant.
 Higher level proficiency may be necessary depending on the requirements of the proposed project.

 Fulbright Proposal Types